Effect of Moduli Redefinitions on Fibre Inflation: Fibre Inflation

 where, $\alpha$ is the moduli redefinition parameter.
-In this section, we shall see how a redefinition of the base leads to different versions of fibre inflation with great concordance with ACT data \cite{ACT:2025fju,ACT:2025tim,Kallosh:2025ijd}.
+In the following sub-section, we shall see how a redefinition of the base leads to different versions of fibre inflation with great concordance with ACT data \cite{ACT:2025fju,ACT:2025tim,Kallosh:2025ijd}.
+For completeness, a redefinition of the fibre will change the K\"ahler potential as: